department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/012024-accessible-submission-download/research-findings.md

 2. Veterans prefer saving a digital or physical hardcopy of their submission rather than returning to a page on VA.gov
 3. Veterans found the next steps section valuable, and would want to highlight the timeline for immediate expectations and the rest of the process.
 4. Veterans using screen readers expect multiple methods of contact, and prefer being notified by email.
-5. Veterans use headers and search to navigate a page, and there is a mixed reaction to the use of lower level headers.
+5. Veterans use headings and search to navigate a page, and there is a mixed reaction to the use of lower level headings.
 6. Veterans using screen readers expect to receive PDFs from VA and rely on alternate methods to read them when they’re inaccessible.

 ### Finding 1